simpeg/aurora/paper/paper.md

 ---
 # Summary

 The Aurora software package robustly estimates single station and remote reference electromagnetic transfer functions (TFs) from magnetotelluric (MT) time series.
 Aurora is part of an open-source processsing workflow that leverages the self-describing data container MTH5, which in turn leverages the general mt\_metadata framework to manage metadata.
-These pre-existing tools greatly simplify the processing interface, reducing requirements for specialized domain knowledge in time series analysis, or data structures manangement and generating transfer functions with a few lines of code.
+These pre-existing packages simplify the processing by providing managed data structures, allowing for transfer functions to be generated with only a few lines of code.
 The processing depends on two inputs -- a table specifying the data to use for TF estimation, and a JSON file specfiying the processing parameters, both of which are generated automatically, and can be modified if desired.
 Output TFs are returned as mt\_metadata objects, and can be exported to a variety of common formats for plotting, modelling and inversion.

 # Introduction

-Magnetotellurics (MT) is a geophysical technique for probing the electrical conductivity structure of the subsurface using co-located electric and magnetic field measurements.
+MT is a geophysical technique for probing subsurface electrical conductivity using co-located electric and magnetic field measurements.
 After data collection, standard practice is to estimate the time invariant  (frequency domain) transfer function (TF) between electric and magnetic channels before proceeding to interpretation and modelling.
 If measurements are orthogonal the TF is equivlent to the electrical impedance tensor (Z) [@Vozoff:1991].

 $\begin{bmatrix} E_x \\ E_y \end{bmatrix}